carteakey/whatsapp-mcp/README.md

 ## Troubleshooting

 - If you encounter permission issues when running uv, you may need to add it to your PATH or use the full path to the executable.
-- Make sure both the Go application and the Python server are running for the integration to work properly.
+- Make sure both the Go application (WhatsApp bridge) is running continuously for the integration to work properly.
+The Python MCP server starts automatically when Claude connects.
+- If Claude shows "WhatsApp connection failed" errors, check that the WhatsApp bridge is running on port 8080 (you should see "Starting REST API server on :8080..." in the bridge terminal).

 ### Authentication Issues